 Omicron Delta Epsilon Honorary Society

-PLU sponsors an Eta chapter of ODE.
+PLU sponsors the Eta chapter of ODE.
 This society is another mark of an excellent program and the effort made by the faculty to recognize and reward outstanding work by students.
 Membership is open to a junior economics major with a GPA of at least a 3.70 or senior economics major with a minimum 3.50 GPA.

-Faculty members work with the Cooperative Education Office of PLU as well as corporate and government organizations in developing internship opportunities for economics majors.
+In conjunction with PLU’s Academic Internships Office, faculty work with corporate and government organizations to develop internship opportunities for economics majors.
 Local internship partners include the Russell Investment Group, the Pierce County Economic Development Council and the Parkland Light & Water Company.

 - Economics majors, in a tie with Philosophy majors, scored higher on the Law School Admissions Test than students from any other major?

 - Lawyers with undergraduate degrees in economics earned over 12% more than other lawyers, the only major that showed any significant difference?

 - Only Mathematics, Physics, and Engineering majors fared better on the Graduate Management Admissions Test than Economics majors?

 - Economics majors are more likely to become CEOs than majors from any other discipline?